 The normal, full-time course load for graduate students is nine hours per regular semester and six hours per summer session.
 Students wishing to take more than nine hours in a regular semester or six hours in a summer session must request special permission from the Dean of their College.
-It is recommended that students with a full time employment take no more than six hours per regular semester and no more than three hours per summer session.
+It is recommended that students who are employed full time take no more than six hours per regular semester and no more than three hours per summer session.